alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 This document describes how to install the BMON application on a web server.
-The specific steps shown here apply to installation on the `Webfaction Hosting Service <https://www.webfaction.com/>`_, which has been used for the first two installations of the BMON application.
+The specific steps shown here apply to installation on the `Webfaction Hosting Service <https://www.webfaction.com/>`_, which has been used for most of the installations of the BMON application.
 The general goals of each step of the installation are also described, to assist in installation on other hosting providers or a standalone server.